jackpickard1985/Linear-regression/README.md

 # Linear-regression
 Cost and sigmoid functions I wrote after completing Progessor Ng's machine learning course on Coursera / Stanford online

+The course walked the user through generating code for logistic regression, so here I've adapted the result to perform the similar task of linear regression

 Loads data from a .xls file and returns the y intercept and x coefficients according to the required dimensions

 Dependent on a gradient descent algorithm called fminunc